David Pirri: Coaching career

 After his retirement, Pirri was appointed manager of his last club Sabadell's youth setup.
 On 27 November 2009, after Ramón Moya's dismissal at the helm of the first team, he was named his successor.

 In May 2014, Pirri was named coach of Terrassa FC.

+On 24 July 2026, Pirri was named the head coach of China League One side Shenzhen Juniors after coaching China U16 for 3 years.

 Personal life

 Pirri's son Daniel is also a professional footballer currently playing for Hong Kong Premier League club Eastern.